HewlettPackard/SHARP/docs/launcher.md

  * `-f` lets you pass additional options via one or more configuration files (explained below)
  * `-j` lets you pass additional options via a literal JSON string (explained below)
  * `-v` turns on verbose mode to show interim run data.
+ * `--skip-sys-specs` skips system specification collection for faster execution (useful for testing and development).

 ## Configuration files